The Lyceum, Liverpool: Decline

 The library part of the building closed in 1942 and its collection of books was given to Liverpool Public Library.
-Ten years later, after a century and a half in the building, the club moved into new premises in the city centre while the Lyceum became Grade II listed building on 28 June 1952.
+Ten years later, after a century and a half in the building, the club moved into new premises in the city centre while the Lyceum became Grade II* listed on 28 June 1952.
 The building was sold to developers, who in 1971 submitted an application to Liverpool City Council to demolish it, to make way for a shopping development and an extension to Liverpool Central Train Station.
-A petition called 'Save the Lyceum' and the involvement of SAVE Britain's Heritage forced the government’s Department of the Environment to purchase the building.
+A petition called 'Save the Lyceum' and the involvement of SAVE Britain's Heritage forced the government's Department of the Environment to purchase the building.

 In 1984 the Lyceum was bought by the Post Office for £320,000 with a view of turning it into the city's PO headquarters and a philatelic museum.
 However, a major national restructuring, resulting in a private company called Post Office Counters Ltd meant the plans could no longer go ahead due to limited resources.
 Post Office Counters Ltd sold the Lyceum back to the developers, who again requested consent for its demolition.
 With opposition from Liverpool City Council and English Heritage, a compromise with developers resulted in part of the restored building being leased back to the Post Office and other parts converted to retail outlets.
 The lower floor became a building society while the ground floor along with the post office became a changing succession of different bars/cafes under various names including 'Life Bar', 'Prohibition', 'The Bar and Grill' and the 'Lyceum Café'.

 It was announced in March 2004 that the post office branch was to close following a downsizing of Post Offices.
-After its closure other outlets soon followed, leading to the whole building being left empty except for a branch of The Co-operative Bank on the lower floor.
-Two years later, property developer Landlord Harbour View Estates bought the building for £7.8m only to put it up for sale again in 2008 for £4.25 million after the company went into administration.
-In 2010 John Doyle, a director of a property investment company, negotiated acquisition of the freehold, purchasing it from Anglo Irish Bank for £2.85m, a significant discount to its previous sale price of £7.3m.
-In April 2017 the Co-operative Bank finally left, leaving the building entirely vacant.
+After its closure other outlets soon followed, leading to the whole building being left empty except for a branch of the Co-operative Bank on the lower floor.
+Two years later, property developer Landlord Harbour View Estates bought the building for £7.8 million, only to put it up for sale again in 2008 for £4.25 million after the company went into administration.
+In 2010 John Doyle, a director of a property investment company, negotiated acquisition of the freehold, purchasing it from Anglo Irish Bank for £2.85 million, a significant discount to its previous sale price of £7.3 million.
+In April 2017, the Co-operative Bank finally left, leaving the building entirely vacant.
 The building is now re-let as a city centre Chinese restaurant.